hotosm/tasking-manager/docs/contributing-translation.md

 ### Update translation strings

-* ```yarn build_locales``` -  Execute that command in the `frontend` folder to get the new translatable strings from all the `messages.js` files in the frontend code.
+* ```yarn build-locales``` -  Execute that command in the `frontend` folder to get the new translatable strings from all the `messages.js` files in the frontend code.
 The changes in the strings will be pushed to `frontend/src/locales/en.json` file.
 The ideal is to execute that command before every pull request that change something in the translatable strings.
 * After the pull request is merged to the `develop` branch, the command `tx push -s` needs to be executed in order to push the changes to Transifex.
 The translators receive a notification every time we push changes to Transifex.

 ### Update with latest translations